wp-plugins/advanced-dewplayer/readme.txt

 == Installation ==

+**Wordpress Automatic Installation**

 1. Download plugin and unzip.
 2. Upload the plugin file to your WordPress plugins directory inside of wp-content : /wp-content/plugins/
 3. Activate the plugin through the 'Plugins' menu in WordPress.

+**Manual Installation**

+1. Download the plugin zip to your computer and unzip it.
+2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s *wp-content/plugins/* directory.
+3. Activate the plugin through the 'Plugins' menu in WordPress admin.

 == Frequently Asked Questions ==